-Located within the Military College, the Cadet School is the training institution with responsibility for the training and education of officer cadets for the Defence Forces (DF).
+Located within the Military College, the Cadet School is responsible for the training and education of officer cadets for the Defence Forces (DF).
 The Cadet School has a long and proud tradition having been founded in 1928 and since that date has seen over 11,000 successful students with some 2,700 graduates gain commissioned rank in the Permanent Defence Forces (PDF).

 Cadet School Mission

 To develop leaders of character and prepare them for the exercise of command authority; provide the requisite knowledge, skills and competencies to ensure operational effectiveness; and train collectively to inculcate discipline and esprit de corps.

 The core objective of the Standard Cadet Course is to develop leaders of character and competence.
 In more specific terms the intent is to:

 - Prepare students morally, mentally and physically for their role as leaders in the Defence Forces

 - Imbue students with the Defence Forces Values of respect, loyalty, selflessness, physical courage, moral courage and integrity